Soul Force in the Age of AI

 • Groups of 2–5: $25 off per person (email info@bemorewithanu.com to register)

-• Groups of 6+: Contact us for a special rate
+• Groups of 6+: Contact us for special rates

 Format: Live, interactive cohort